eo4geocourses/SERCO_Active-fire-detection-with-Sentinel-3/README.md

 Software: Internet browser, SNAP + Sentinel-3 Toolbox, QGIS,  Extra steps: Google Earth

 Learning outcomes:

-* Understand satellite data acquisition from Copernicus Open Access Hub
+* Understand the concept and characteristics of Sentinel-3 SLSTR instrument and data it provides
 * Understand principles of data processing
-* Understand the concept and characteristics of Sentinel-3 SLSTR instrument and data it provides
 * Become familiar with the concept of active fire detection using Sentinel-3 data (night and day-time detection)
 * Create a fire detection algorithm (night and day-time) and visualize areas with active fires
 * Compare results with operational monitoring from Global Wildfire Information System